worktipsdev/loki-network/readme.md

 to run as client:

-    $ lokinet -g
+    $ worktipsnet -g
-    $ lokinet-bootstrap
+    $ worktipsnet-bootstrap
-    $ lokinet
+    $ worktipsnet

 to run as relay:

-    $ lokinet -r -g
+    $ worktipsnet -r -g
-    $ lokinet-bootstrap
+    $ worktipsnet-bootstrap
-    $ lokinet
+    $ worktipsnet

 ## Running on MacOS/UNIX/BSD

 **YOU HAVE TO RUN AS ROOT**, run using sudo.
 Elevated privileges are needed to create the virtual tunnel interface.

-The MacOS installer places the normal binaries (`lokinet` and `lokinet-bootstrap`) in `/usr/local/bin` which should be in your path, so you can easily use the binaries from your terminal.
+The MacOS installer places the normal binaries (`worktipsnet` and `worktipsnet-bootstrap`) in `/usr/local/bin` which should be in your path, so you can easily use the binaries from your terminal.
 The installer also nukes your previous config and keys and sets up a fresh config and downloads the latest bootstrap seed.

 to run as client:

-    $ lokinet -g
+    $ worktipsnet -g
-    $ lokinet-bootstrap
+    $ worktipsnet-bootstrap
-    $ sudo lokinet
+    $ sudo worktipsnet

 to run as relay:

-    $ lokinet -r -g
+    $ worktipsnet -r -g
-    $ lokinet-bootstrap
+    $ worktipsnet-bootstrap
-    $ sudo lokinet
+    $ sudo worktipsnet

 ## Running on Windows

 **DO NOT RUN AS ELEVATED USER**, run as normal user.

-to run as client, run the `run-lokinet.bat` batch file as your normal user.
+to run as client, run the `run-worktipsnet.bat` batch file as your normal user.

 ## Building